 McAfee mobile app

-McAfee’s mobile app provides really quick, simple virus protection for your phone.
-And you can get the basics for free.
-We tested McAfee’s mobile app on Android and it has a really clean interface that’s easy to use.
+McAfee’s mobile apps for Android and iOS provides really quick, simple virus protection for your phone.
+We tested the mobile app on Android and it has a really clean interface that’s easy to use.

 McAfee customer support